|

 all other cell borders typically are set "off" unless you require them

 for stylistic reasons.
+(See Footnote 4 for more details.)
 (Also see Method E, below,

 which explains how to use single-border text boxes